 Euceraphis Walker

-I’ve had a lot of fun the past few years working on collecting lots of material of a putative new species of Euceraphis that feeds on the “bog birch” species Betula glandulosa.
+I’ve had a lot of fun the past several years working on collecting lots of material of a putative new species of Euceraphis that feeds on the “bog birch” species Betula glandulosa.
 This species is remarkable because most of the viviparae are wingless — the previous dogma was that all Euceraphis viviparae are winged.
-Perhaps soon I’ll have enough material that the species can be described.
+Before he died I sent to Roger Blackman a set of measurements I made of these apterous Euceraphis.
+He had agreed that they should be considered Euceraphis.
+But, as I made the measurements, I saw that there was quite a lot of morphological variability across the geographical range of my specimens.
+This actually made me wonder if somehow the host, Betula glandulosa, was causing winglessness in otherwise winged Euceraphis.
+It seems like a crazy idea, but it was clear to me that this situation is not simple.
+I have material of wingless Euceraphis from Oregon, Idaho, California, Wyoming, and Colorado.

 Euceraphis betulae Koch